-Apart from connecting with your audience and others as we already spoke about, your personal brand will save you an incredible amount of time and unnecessary frustrations when you’re promoting yourself.
+Apart from connecting with your audience and others as we already spoken about, your personal brand will save you an incredible amount of time and unnecessary frustrations when you’re promoting yourself.
 If you’ve ever sent out a press release, one-sheet or engaged in any promotion but heard nothing back – you’ll know what I mean.

 Knowing who you are as a brand and expressing it, makes it easy for others to know you’re the right fit for the project.
 Agents, companies and media love working with people who already have some sort of cohesiveness to their brand – and they can immediately spot that person from their marketing materials.
 It shows you understand who you are, where you’re going, and that you’re coming to them with a dedicated fan base, or you’re on your way there.
 That makes you highly marketable and valuable to them.

 HOW TO GET STARTED WITH PERSONAL BRANDING

-What’s going to help you stand out?
+What's going to help you stand out?
 I alluded to it before, and that is ‘you and your message'.
-You and how you distinctly serve your audience are going to be the only difference.
+You and how you distinctly serve your audience are going to be the biggest difference.

 So you might be thinking, “Awesome.
 Then I don’t need to do anything except be unapologetically me.”
 But the trick is to make sure you present that real you in a way that others notice.
 There's a big difference between being authentically you, and creating a connection that fascinates people.

-One way to get started with this is to make a list of things that clearly distinguish you as a person and the work you do.
+One way to get started is to make a list of things that clearly distinguish you as a person and the work you do.

 - What’s different about your approach to your craft or the way you show up in your work?

 - Are your opinions on your work different to others in your industry?

 - How is your personality different?

-- How is the way you speak different; the words you use.
+- How is the way you express yourself different?

 - What aspect of your life experience now shapes your work?